MicrosoftDocs/customer-insights/ci-docs/journeys/portal-optional.md

 To remove portal integration from an existing Customer Insights - Journeys instance:

-1. [Launch the Customer Insights - Journeys setup wizard](re-run-setup.md) for the instance you want to modify.
+1. [Access the installation management area](setup.md#install-uninstall-or-update-customer-insights) for the instance you want to modify.
 You should be able to see that the **Use Dynamics 365 Portals or a Power Apps portal** option is currently selected.

 1. From the **Other actions** panel, choose **Configure your portal**.